• Skip to primary navigation

 Can you leave the skin on acorn squash?

-The skin of acorn squash is much thinner than other squash varieties – such as a butternut or pumpkin – and can be left on during cook.
+The skin of acorn squash is much thinner than other squash varieties – such as a butternut or pumpkin – and can be left on during cooking.
 Some people even eat it!

 Personally, I don’t like to eat it, but this cooking method does leave the skin of the squash fork tender and totally edible if you feel so inclined.